danmosemsft/runtime/.github/ISSUE_TEMPLATE/bug_report.md

 This is just a template - feel free to delete any and all of it and replace as appropriate.

 **Description**
 * Please share a clear and concise description of the problem.
-Include minimal steps to reproduce the problem if possible.
+* Include minimal steps to reproduce the problem if possible.
 E.g.: the smallest possible code snippet; or a small repo to clone, with steps to run it.
 * What behavior are you seeing, and what behavior would you expect?

-** Configuration **
+**Configuration**
 * Which version of .NET is the code running on?
-* What OS, OS version, and what distro if applicable?
+* What OS and version, and what distro if applicable?
 * What is the architecture (x64, x86, ARM, ARM64)?
+* Do you know whether it is specific to that configuration?

 **Regression?**
 * Did this work in a previous build or release of .NET Core, or from .NET Framework?
 If you can try a previous release or build to find out, that can help us narrow down the problem.
 If you don't know, that's OK.